-Public participation, especially in those instances where AI uses information about individuals, will improve agency accountability and regulatory outcomes, as well as increase public trust and confidence.
-Agencies should provide ample opportunities for the public to provide information and participate in all stages of the rulemaking process, to the extent feasible and consistent with legal requirements (including legal constraints on participation in certain situations, for example, national security preventing imminent threat to or responding to emergencies).
-Agencies are also encouraged, to the extent practicable, to inform the public and promote awareness and widespread availability of standards and the creation of other informative documents.
+4 Exec.
+Order No. 13,563 of Jan.
+18, 2011, Improving Regulation and Regulatory Review, § 2(a), 76 Fed.
+Reg.
+3821 (Jan.
+21, 2011), available at confidence.
+Agencies must provide ample opportunities for the public to provide information and participate in all stages of the rulemaking process, to the extent feasible and consistent with legal requirements (including legal constraints on participation to, for example, protect national security and address imminent threats or respond to emergencies).
+Agencies are also encouraged, to the extent practicable, to inform the public and promote awareness and widespread availability of voluntary frameworks or standards and the creation of other informative documents.